-In 2013, Whirl-i-gig, the independent contracting firm that created CollectiveAccess, set up AJHS's system on an Amazon cloud server.
-Since then AJHS has been maintaining the site and continuing to import data from new repositories.
-In the past few months, AJHS has moved the system to an in-house Center for Jewish History server to improve control over the site, reduce costs and leverage the resources of the Center.
+In 2013 Whirl-i-gig, the independent contracting firm that created CollectiveAccess, set up AJHS's system on an Amazon cloud server.
+Since then, AJHS has maintained the site and continues to import data from new repositories.
+In the past few months, AJHS moved the system to an in-house Center for Jewish History server to improve control over the site, reduce costs, and leverage the Center's resources.
 The use of Drupal and CollectiveAccess gives AJHS the opportunity for extensive future growth.
-Drupal can be modified and extended with many freely available plug-ins; it can be extensively modified to present results with faceted browsing and with thumbnails of images.
-CollectiveAccess is a robust platform that lets AJHS create new fields as needed, handle authority records, and manage subjects and genres terms for website browsing facets.
+Drupal can be modified and extended with many freely available plugins; it can be extensively modified to present results with faceted browsing and thumbnails of images.
+CollectiveAccess is a robust platform that lets AJHS create new fields as needed, handle authority records, and manage subject and genre terms for website browsing facets.

-As part of phase one of the Expanding Access to American Jewish Archival Collections project, the Data Implementation Specialists ingested 104 collection-level records into the Portal.
+As part of phase one of the Expanding Access to American Jewish Archival Collections project, data implementation specialists ingested 104 collection-level records into the portal.
 The records originated from three project participants: the Jewish Historical Society of Fairfield County (Stamford, CT); the Jewish Buffalo Archives Project, University at Buffalo (SUNY) and Bureau of Jewish Education of Greater Buffalo (Buffalo, NY); and the Jewish Historical Society of Greater Hartford (West Hartford, CT).
 Different approaches were used to prepare each set of data for ingest.
-For their metadata, all three repositories signed Creative Commons licensing agreements with the Center and AJHS, with an eye towards easing future data sharing, especially with the Digital Public Library of America.
+For their metadata, all three repositories signed Creative Commons licensing agreements with the Center and AJHS, with an eye toward easing future data sharing, especially with the Digital Public Library of America.

-Acquiring the Jewish Buffalo Archives Project data was straightforward, and, excitingly, outlines a process by which one can obtain data from any HTML finding aid(s) published from a digital asset management system in a scalable and automated way.
-Buffalo provided a list of formulaic links to HTML finding aids and the HTML produced by Buffalo's DAM, XTF, is regular and well structured.
+Acquiring the Jewish Buffalo Archives Project data was straightforward.
+Excitingly, the process can be used to obtain data from any HTML finding aid published from a digital asset management (DAM) system in a scalable and automated way.
+Buffalo provided a list of formulaic links to HTML finding aids and the HTML produced by Buffalo's DAM, XTF, is regular and wellstructured.
 Therefore, staff could easily scrape all the HTML and extract the needed data via xQuery.
 Each collection has a MARC record in the University of Buffalo system, and most have HTML finding aids that are linked from the MARC record.
 Buffalo provided AJHS and the Center a list of collections with records numbers.
-From Cygwin Unix command-line shell, the Center archivist used the a single "curl" command to scrape all the HTML finding aids into one file.
+From Cygwin Unix command-line shell, the Center archivist used a single "curl" command to scrape all the HTML finding aids into one file.
 The list of IDs was taken from the spreadsheet provided by Buffalo.
 The "curl" command allowed staff to use one link, with variable IDs, to scrape the URLs for each finding aid.
 The command wrote the HTML it found at each URL into one large file.

-The resulting document was opened in oXygen XML Editor, doctype declarations were removed, and an XML root element and xml declaration added.
-The resulting valid XML file was imported into the XML database software BaseX, and after some study of the HTML, the following xQuery was written to extract the metadata fields required by the Portal's Collective Access software and those used for public display.
+The resulting document was opened in oXygen XML Editor, with doctype declarations removed and an XML root element and XML declaration added.
+The resulting valid XML file was imported into the XML database software BaseX.
+After some study of the HTML, an xQuery script was written to extract the metadata fields required by the portal's CollectiveAccess software and those used for public display.
 This process produced CSV data that could be imported using Excel.
+For the exact script used, see the project webpage.